blendsdk/blend-class-system/README.md

 to release it's *classical* class system for anyone that interested.
 I hope you enjoy it and let me know if you happen to find any bugs.

+***IMPORTANT***: This repository is created to enable BlendJS's class system within NodeJS.
+It does not provide useful functionality in the browser.
+For the browser version you need to use the BlendJS Web SDK!

 ##Getting Started:

 BlendJS's class system implements and provides the following functionality.